AngeiraT/holbertonschool-validation/module2_task1/README.md

 - install go

 ## Lifecycle
+- lint: reads the source code.
+Must always be called before the goal build, to avoid compiling the code if the linter fails.
 - build: Generate the website from the markdown and configuration files in the directory dist/. and compile the source code of the application to a binary named awesome-api.
 - run: Run the application in background by executing the binary awesome-api, and write logs into a file named awesome.log.
 - stop: Stop the application.